sabbir-subhan/appium-Python/README.md

 - make sure to launch appium server
 - make sure that real devices are connected and unlocked
-- make sure that users accounts in OCA webpage have correct properties (for example expiration dates) and other tests have proper configurations in OCA webpage
+- make sure that users accounts in OCA web page have correct properties (for example expiration dates) and other tests have proper configurations in OCA web page
-- disable PIN authentication in OCA webpage
+- disable PIN authentication in OCA web page

 ### **RUNNING TESTS ON SIMULATORS:** ###